Hi-Angel/notes-backup/emacs.md

 font-lock is managed by `font-lock-keywords` list, which can store regexps as well as actual functions that do scan and stuff.
 Color-identifies is using that to scan a buffer.

-## symbol-overlay mode highlights an off-the-caret word for rust-mode
+## symbol-overlay mode highlights wrong text

-Turned out, the reason is that `(racer-eldoc)` changes the `(point)`, and deep the stack calls a `(accept-process-output)` to wait for docs at point, and then while on it, an idle timer gets triggered, and calls `overlay-mode` hook.
+For rust-mode turned out, the reason is that `(racer-eldoc)` changes the `(point)`, and deep the stack calls a `(accept-process-output)` to wait for docs at point, and then while on it, an idle timer gets triggered, and calls `overlay-mode` hook.
 The bug is in Emacs: the timer calls it with the same environment as the rust-mode function.
 Like, if you trigger a debugger, you'll literally see the stack with `accept-process-output` and then the `overlay-mode-foo` on top of it.
 As result, `overlay-mode` gets a different `(point)` than the actual.

 Not motivated enough to make a testcase for a bugreport though.
 In part because I'm sure nobody gonna fix it: Emacs project is opposed to multithreading because their design is completely broken, and this stacktrace thingy in async call is a part of it.
 And I doubt GNU project can handle it.

+For `lsp-mode` though I didn't quite get it.
+Adding prints to the beginning and end of `symbol-overlay-put-one` shows correct point location and the correct symbol name.
+It is unclear what could be causing it.
+Doing `(setq lsp-enable-symbol-highlighting nil)` seems to work around it.
+I'm wondering if it's a problem not in symbol-overlay but in lsp-mode.
+Either way, it sure some race-condition, similar to the situation with `racer-eldoc`.

 # Done: